A Story About Second Chances

 This is a Story About Second Chances.

-We invite you to be part of an inspiring documentary that reveals the transformative power behind prison walls.
+This inspiring documentary reveals the transformative power behind prison walls.
 Our upcoming story shines a light on the incredible work happening at the Utah State Correctional Facility, where yoga and mindfulness are fostering rehabilitation, improving mental health, and promoting self-awareness among incarcerated men and women.

 At the heart of this story is Yoga Forward, a 501(c)(3) nonprofit founded by wellness advocate Denise Druce.
 Through this groundbreaking 200-hour yoga teacher training program, inmates are becoming certified instructors, and ultimately leading others on their own path to healing.